DanielTrupp/DanielTrupp.github.io/essays/reflection.md

 ### A Final Thought

-I think the most valuable skill for software deveopment is how to form good ahbits.
+I think the most valuable skill for software deveopment is how to form good habits.
 Everything done can be made easier or faster with the right knowledge and some practice.